-- ☐ Closest to modern life: peptide nucleic acids, which are proteins, but which have nucleobases that allow replication and information storage à la RNA. - ☐ So far peptide nucleic acids are a lab curiosity; no evidence in substructure of cells or chemistry of primitive monomers that it is a viable life form. - They can hydrogen-bind DNA, though.
+- Closest to modern life: peptide nucleic acids, which are proteins, but which have nucleobases that allow replication and information storage à la RNA. - □ So far peptide nucleic acids are a lab curiosity; no evidence in substructure of cells or chemistry of primitive monomers that it is a viable life form.